MethodExists/mongo-driver/README.md

   but only will change specified fields

 ### Params
-  -collection   <string>  collection name
+- collection   *string*  collection name
-  -query        <object>  key/value pair where key is name of the field
+- query        *object*  key/value pair where key is name of the field and value is the criteria for search
-                            and value is the criteria for search -body         <object>  key/value pair where key is name of the field
+- body         *object*  key/value pair where key is name of the field
 ### Returns
-  -promise of
-    -count      <number>  the number of updated records
+- promise of count      *number*  the number of updated records

 ### Basic usage
 ```